LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 and hit enter, a combination of all the `.txt` files in the current directory are combined in alphabetical order as `everything-together.txt`.
-This can be very useful if you need to combine a large number of smaller files within a directory so that you can work with them in a text analysis program.
+This can be very useful if we need to combine a large number of smaller files within a directory so that we can work with them in a text analysis program.

 Another wildcard worth remembering is `?` which is a place holder